PyroBBMC/jokeGenerator/README.md

 # Joke Generator

-Joke generator with a modal that reveals punchline.
+Joke generator with a modal that reveals the punchline.

 Using javascript